MINIMUM AGE : 17

 |Estimated Additional Travel Costs|

 |Return Airfare (Sydney/Melbourne)||$1950|

 *Travel insurance is quoted on an Allianz Standard Package with $250 excess

 Other costs associated with your time away may include obtaining a passport, arranging travel vaccinations, purchasing any additional clothing and travel within the country.

 Accommodation will vary on different projects, and will include hostels, host families and basic accommodation in community centres.
 In Poland you will live with host families other than during the orientation and debriefing period when you will be in a hotel.
 During your travel time, you will most probably stay in hostels (at your own expense).

-- Independent travel but organised with the support of a Team Leader and fellow participants
+Independent travel but organised with the support from Lattitude and your fellow participants

 Before you go:

 We find out more about each volunteer through an interview which helps us select the right people and after a second interview, we match them to a placement that’s right for them.